pharahon-lab/pyra-immo/resources/markdown/policy.md

 # Privacy Policy

-Edit this file to define the privacy policy for your application.
+Here you have the privacy policy of Pyra Immo plateform.